u6684258/instance-generator/README.md

 lies in the interval (0, 1] and a high value roughly means that the generated set of instances represents the given domain well.

-**TODO** add detailed explanation including formula? if not, refer to explanations and formula of Böhl et al., 2023; if yes, explain that we choose all "shown" facet-inducing atoms as target atoms (i. e., atoms of basic predicates and of PDDL types)

-The implementation to generate representative instances is based on the work of Böhl et al., 2023[^boehl-et-al-ecai2023].
+The implementation to generate representative instances is based on the paper *E. Böhl, S. Gaggl, D. Rusovac.
+Representative Answer Sets: Collecting Something of Everything.
+In Proceedings of the 26th European Conference on Artificial Intelligence (ECAI 2023), pp. 271 - 278.
+2023.*

 ## Format of Extended-Input File